s-palumbo/vue-mongoDBfullStackProject/README.md

 # Vue.js: Creating and Hosting a Full-Stack Site

+This repository contains files from the LinkedIn Learning course "Vue.js: Creating and Hosting a Full-Stack Site" by Shaun Wassell.
+The files are used here for personal learning and are licensed under the [LinkedIn Learning Exercise File License](LICENSE).

+## License

+This project is licensed under the LinkedIn Learning Exercise File License.
+For detailed information, see the [LICENSE](LICENSE) file in the project root.

+## Attribution

+The original content is provided by LinkedIn Corporation and is used with permission.
+All rights to the original content are held by LinkedIn Corporation.

+## Usage

+The files in this repository are for personal and educational use only.
+Redistribution or commercial use is not permitted without proper authorization.

+## Third-Party Dependencies

+This project uses third-party libraries.
+Please review the applicable licenses for these dependencies.

+## Security Notice

+Ensure that sensitive information such as passwords and API keys is not included in the repository.
+If you find any, remove them and update your security practices.

+# Vue.js: Creating and Hosting a Full-Stack Site
 This is the repository for the LinkedIn Learning course Vue.js: Creating and Hosting a Full-Stack Site.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Vue.js: Creating and Hosting a Full-Stack Site][lil-thumbnail-url]